NWalker4483/WaitTime/update.md

 The amount of time it takes to get through a line is highly dependent on the amount of people in it but since the scenes are often full of people who are not waiting for the line and act as noise to the wait time problem.
 In order to effectively estimate how many people are in line we need a good measure where exactly this line is.

 ### Who's Left:
 Somewhat related to the previous problem a queues wait time is not just dependent on how many people are in line but on how long it's taking people to complete their task once they've reached the target location.
-So in order to effectively estimate the wait time we need some measure of how long it's taking people to exit target location.
+So in order to effectively estimate the wait time we need some measure of how long it's taking people to exit the target location.

 ## Current Solutions in Code:
 ### What Line?: